datatorch/documentation/docs/python/tutorial-upload-data-google-collab.md

 ---
-id: upload-data-python-tutorial
+id: tutorial-upload-data-google-collab
-title: Quickstart - Upload data with script
+title: Quickstart - Upload data in Colab
 ---
-# Upload data to DataTorch with the Python client
+# Upload data from Google Collab to a Filesource in DataTorch

-Take an existing project, and use DataTorch Python client to upload data to it.
+Take a folder of images in Google Collab, and use DataTorch Python client to upload the files into a cloud storage in a Project's Filesources.

+---

 ---
 In terms of storage, logistics, and management, managing large datasets can be cumbersome.

 By using our Python client to upload data to your project, you can bypass a significant amount of manual effort, and write scripts to control when and how your data is uploaded: